SvenGroot/Ookii.CommandLine.Cpp/samples/subcommand/README.md

     write
         Writes lines to a file, wrapping them to the specified width.

-Run 'Subcommand <command> -Help' for more information about a command.
+Run 'subcommand <command> -Help' for more information about a command.
 ```

 Like the usage help format for arguments, the command list format can also be customized using the